intel/inference-model-manager/README.md

 ## scripts
 ### authenticate
+WARNING!
+If you use self-signed certificate you have to pass path to ca-cert file to scripts using ```--ca_cert``` flag.
+You can obtain that certificate from you platform admin.
 A special script for authentication has been created, it is available under the path:
 ```
     cli-scripts/webbrowser_authenticate.py